absolud/pspy/README.md

 Photoshop scripting with python has a small community on discord https://discord.gg/VXFFy8FWVA With the combination of Python and Photoshop we can interact with documents, layers, footage, images, and text but we can also tap into hidden functionalities by executing action descriptors.

-## Photoshop Action descriptors in python
+## Photoshop action descriptors in python

 Action descriptors logic is pretty much hidden from us and because we won't necesseraly be able to structure descriptor code by intuition alone, a converter is essential to make sense of action descriptor structures.
 The log file 'ScriptingListenerJS.log' contains Javascript log entries of Photoshop's actions and events that were executed while we interacted with it.
 By converting these entries into python functions you could further inspect, adjust and execute customized solutions.